 Learn more about Minou’s professional career at the Dana Farber Cancer Institute here.

 A scholarship fund has been created to commemorate Minou’s life.
-This fund is used for families in need of tuition support and has temporarily been allocated for emergency relief to support families during the COVID-19 pandemic and financial crisis.
-To contribute to the fund, use the button below.
+This fund is used for families in need of tuition support.
+To contribute to the fund, please use the button below.
 Please dedicate your donation to: The Minou Modabber Scholarship Fund.